krassowski/jupyter-helpers/README.md

-# Jupyter helpers
+# Jupyter helpers for IPython

-This collection of Jupyter helpers will help you to:
+This collection of IPython helpers optimized for JupyterLab users will help you to:

 - Play a sound once the computations have finished (or failed)
 - Integrate the notifications with your OS (ready for GNOME shell)